 University of Illinois, Urbana-Champaign B.S.
 Computer Science

-Joseph Saltiel joined Irwin in 2021.
+Joseph Saltiel joined Irwin in 2021 as a Senior Attorney.
 Joseph is an IP litigator with a long track record of successfully representing clients in courts across the country, USPTO, and the ITC.
 His practice focuses on IP litigation, counseling, and licensing.
 Joseph has substantial experience representing clients based outside the United States.
 His background is in the electrical and computer arts, but he has handled matters involving a variety of technologies and is skilled at quickly mastering new technologies.

 Joseph is a registered patent attorney and prior to joining the Firm, Joseph served clients in law firms in Chicago.
 Prior to becoming a lawyer, he was a member of the technical staff at Bell Labs where he designed and wrote software relating to the telecommunications industry.
 Joseph is also an Adjunct Professor at the University of Illinois at Chicago School of Law where he teaches a class on trade secrets.

 Joseph received his J.D. from the University of Illinois College of Law.
 During law school, Joseph was the Internet Editor for the Law Review and the Journal of Law, Technology, and Policy.
 Joseph holds a master’s degree in electrical engineering and computer science from the University of Illinois at Chicago and a bachelor’s degree in computer science from the University of Illinois at Urbana-Champaign.

 Joseph has assisted clients in a range of different matters, including, for example, the following:

 - Won summary judgment of non-infringement for a Fortune 50 company who was accused of stealing a former employee’s patented process relating to software and machine automation.

 - Received a jury verdict at trial of validity and infringement of client’s consumer appliance patent against its competitor.